Visit Seattle-Area Museums for Free!

 The advantage for families: You don’t have to worry about getting your money’s worth out of your admission, and can just take off when the kids get antsy.

-Seattle museums with free days
+Seattle museums with free or reduced-admission days

 Museum of Flight, Georgetown.
 This always-expanding air-and-space museum offers many draws for kids: For starters, tour its new Aviation Pavilion, which doubled the museum's exhibit space, or check out Above and Beyond, a hands-on exhbit that lets kids try flying like a bird and designing their own aircraft.
 You can take a spin in a two-seat flight simulator, tour a real Concorde and check out the Space Shuttle Trainer exhibit.